lightlace/cpp-docs.de-de/docs/cppcx/wrl/srwlock-class.md

 ### <a name="parameters"></a>Parameter

 *lock*<br/>
-Zeiger auf ein `SRWLock` Objekt.
+Zeiger auf ein `SRWLock` -Objekt.

 ### <a name="return-value"></a>Rückgabewert

-Ein `SRWLock` Objekt im freigegebenen Modus.
+Ein `SRWLock` -Objekt im freigegebenen Modus.

 ## <a name="srwlock-constructor"></a>SRWLock::SRWLock